 Delivery manager is a popular job title.
 Yet it is far from clear what a corporation wants to achieve when advertising a job opening for this position.
 You can find the role in both technological and logistics companies, and I have seen it advertised by many of the world’s biggest corporations.
 Let me therefor focus on the basics, and clear this confusion.

 Delivery manager has one main goal in their job: To ensure that the company (or a team or a department within it) delivers on their promises to customers, and company managers.
-What exactly this goal envelopes–whether it is delivery of real goods to business partners, or “delivery” of a given application, software update, or piece of code on a given day to a given client, is determined by the type and size of the company, and your job description.
+What exactly this goal envelopes–whether it is delivery of real goods to business partners, or “delivery” of a given application, software update, or piece of code on a given day to a given client (agile delivery manager), is determined by the type and size of the company, and your job description.

 Let me show you some questions you will face in this interview.
 I will focus mostly on behavioral and role-specific questions, since these do not change from company to company.
 Technical questions (if you get any) depend on the particular business your new employer is involved in, and whether you need any technical expertise to handle the role.
 Let’s start!